Amir-Haytham/Logic-Gates-Operations/README.md

 # Logic-Gates-Operations
-Simple Implementation for Logic Gates project represented in Physics (BS221).
+Simple Implementation for Logic Gates project represented in Physics (BS221) Course.
 Implemented using C++.

 # The Operations
 * OR gate and show truth table